awsdocs/amazon-connect-admin-guide/doc_source/interactive-messages.md

 **Tip**
 For step\-by\-step instructions on how to add interactive messages through Amazon Lex and Lambda, see this blog: [Set up interactive messages for your Amazon Connect chatbot](https://aws.amazon.com/blogs/contact-center/easily-set-up-interactive-messages-for-your-amazon-connect-chatbot/)\.

 Amazon Connect provides two message display templates: a list picker and a time picker\.
 These templates define how the information is going to render, and what information is surfaced in the chat interface\.
-When interactive messages are sent through chat, contact flows validate that the message format follows one of these templates\.
+When interactive messages are sent through chat, flows validate that the message format follows one of these templates\.

 This topic provides details about these interactive message templates\.